Questioning the philosophy behind her own work and Contemporary Art Practice with strong links to Abstract Expressionism

 Rooftop 2016 (Fig. 2.), is an experimental piece that consists of wheel thrown ceramics, a piece of roofing iron, new and used timber, water, porcelain and a taxidermy-like rat.
 It was installed at the Victorian College of the Arts, Student Gallery in August 2016 where it was presented to lecturers and peers for their critical response along with two other sculptural pieces.
 General comments included; – suspension of time, sense of pause, dreamlike, both real and surreal, sense of vibrancy, sense of balance and a play on the angle of repose – a sense of suspended animation.
 I felt satisfied to know that the Rooftop assemblage had evoked similar sensations in my colleagues that it had in myself, evidence that it was possible for me to create a perception of animation and suspension in the work.
 The taxidermy-like rat (hidden in the shadows beneath the roof) received a more mixed and slightly heated response.
 Comments ranged from it looking like a fake ‘add on’ that wasn’t necessary, to it providing yet another tension that heightened the sensation of animation – intrinsic to the work.
 Personally I quite liked the rat as it provided yet another form of perceived liveliness that was momentarily and forever held on pause.
 Its soft grey form in the shadows on the floor were only obvious to the most observant spectator.
 What I found even more interesting was the fact that the wheel thrown ceramic components in each sculpture received much less attention – an outcome that I had not expected.
 During pack up later that day I wondered if this is what artist Grayson Perry meant by the invisibility of the pot?
 Further research was inspired.

-Stoneware ceramics, porcelain, new and used timber, roofing iron, tin, water, taxidermy-like rat
+Stoneware ceramics, porcelain, new and used timber, roofing iron, tin, water, imitation rat

 Fig. 3.
 Detail Image